amwebexpert/idgen/README.md

 ##### Note regarding H2:

 Actually the database is H2 but could be PostgreSQL or anything else.
-H2 is just very easy to startup with and has the in-memory built-in capability.
+H2 is just very easy to start up with and has the in-memory built-in capability.
 Actual H2 setup (jdbc:h2:mem:testdb) does not survive server reboot, but it's a matter of configuration as explained here: http://www.h2database.com/html/cheatSheet.html.
 So even with H2 we can persist the database content and survive server reboot.
 There exists also a server mode to